uga-libraries/aspace_scripts/README.md

 ## publish_dos.py
 This script publishes all digital objects

+## resources_wout_creators.py
+This script checks all resources in an ArchivesSpace instance and makes an excel spreadsheet with those without creators

 ## russell_av_containers.sql
 This grabs all top containers with instance types that are either "moving_images" or "audio" for the Russell repository